Mona Minahan: Northern Territory

-In 1953 Minahan began construction of the Riverside Hotel which was designed by architect Beni Burnett and, due to large financial stalls and the death of Burnett in the project did not reach completion until 24 March 1959.
-Soon after the hotel opened and struggling to manage the pressures of both businesses Minahan sold Centralian Traders to Woolworths Supermarkets and later, when ready to retire, she sold the Riverside Hotel in 1973.
+In 1953 Minahan began construction of the Riverside Hotel which was designed by architect Beni Burnett and, due to large financial stalls and the death of Burnett, the project did not reach completion until 24 March 1959.
+Soon after the hotel opened and struggling to manage the pressures of both businesses Minahan sold Centralian Traders to Woolworths and later, when ready to retire, she sold the Riverside Hotel in 1973.

 In an interview with the Centralian Advocate Minahan stated that she had "a chequered career, mostly short of money, as a washerwoman, barmaid, housemaid and breakfast cook" and said that one of her only regrets was not having children to pass her hotel on to.

 Minahan was made a Member of the Order of the British Empire (MBE) in 1980.

 She died on 19 September 1996.

 Legacy

 The Minahan Medal, an annual award for the best and fairest male player in the Central Australian Football League (CAFL), was donated by Minahan in 1947.
 The members' bar at Traeger Park Oval is also named for her and is known as 'Mona's Lounge'.

 Minahan Road, in the Alice Springs suburb of Ross is named for her.